MMRI5666/mytechblog/_posts/2022-02-24-DL-fastbook-chapter04.md

 Deep learning models are opitmized by calculating the *gradient* which indicates how much we need to adjust each weight to improve the model.
 In mathematics, a function's *gradient* is simply another function, whereas in deep learning, *gradient* usually refers to the value of the function's derivative at a given argument value.

-{% include tip.html text="<strong>Definition</strong>:
-<br>Tensor's rank is the number of axes or dimensions in a tensor, shape is the size of each axis of a tensor." %}

 <div class="panel panel-info">
 **Note**